AadityaPoonia/MyProjects/Deep Learning/README.md

-# This project is a part of my Deep Learning coursework in my Master's program.
+# This project was a part of my Deep Learning coursework in my Master's program at UoG 2023-24.

 Project Title: Predicting Secondary Protein Structure Using Fully Convolutional Neural Networks